 Build-Your-Own Burger and Sandwich Orders

-Whataburger doesn’t sell a veggie burger or a plant-based patty, so the closest thing to a “sandwich” for a meatless diner is a build-your-own bun order.
-Ask for the classic bun and load it up with grilled onions, jalapeños, lettuce, tomato, and pickles.
-The standard white bun is listed as free of milk and egg, which makes this the one customizable hot item vegans can actually order.
+Whataburger doesn’t sell a veggie burger or a plant-based patty.
+Its burgers and sandwiches are all meat-based, so the closest thing to a sandwich for a meatless diner is a build-your-own bun order.
+Ask for the classic bun and load it with toppings like grilled onions, jalapeño peppers, lettuce, tomato, and pickles.
+The standard white bun is listed as free of milk and egg.
+That makes this the one customizable hot item vegans can actually order.

-For condiments, mustard and spicy ketchup are your safest bets, and you can add avocado if your location carries it.
-Skip the brioche bun and Texas Toast: the brioche carries a milk-allergen flag and brioche typically contains egg and butter.
-Steer clear of the “creamy” sauces too, since the signature Whataburger sauce and the ranch-style dressings contain egg and/or dairy.
+For condiments, mustard and spicy ketchup are your safest bets.
+You can add avocado if your location carries it.
+Skip the brioche bun and Texas Toast.
+The brioche carries a milk-allergen flag, and it typically contains egg and butter.
+Steer clear of the creamy sauces too.
+The signature Whataburger sauce and the ranch-style dressings contain egg or dairy.

 Sides and Snacks